Nature & Wildlife

 Learn More Book NowPoseidon Jet Ski Tours

 Discover the wonders of the Townsville region with Poseidon Adventure: Unleash your inner adventurer!
 Embark on thrilling jet ski tours, offering a range of options including scenic coastal tours, adrenaline-pumping rides, and island explorations.
-Experience the magic of our captivating sunset cruises, where you can relax and soak in the breathtaking views.
+Experience the magic of captivating sunset cruises, where you can relax and soak in the breathtaking views.
 Their island excursions will take you to pristine shores, vibrant coral reefs, and hidden coves, allowing you to immerse yourself in the natural beauty of the region.
 Join them for an unforgettable marine experience tailored to your preferences.
 Poseidon Adventure offers a variety of tours to suit every adventurer.
 Explore the stunning Magnetic Island, with its picturesque landscapes and thriving marine life.
 Marvel at the rugged cliffs of Cape Cleveland, or cruise along the coastline of Townsville Bay for a unique perspective of the city.
 During your tours, keep an eye out for the thriving marine ecosystem, which includes encounters with turtles, dolphins, dugongs, and even whales!
 Let Poseidon Adventure be your guide to an unforgettable journey, showcasing the best of the Townsville region's natural wonders and thrilling experiences on the water.
 Book your adventure today and get ready for an exhilarating exploration with Poseidon Adventure!

 Learn More Book NowCoral Greenhouse & Ocean Sentinels / MOUA / Museum of Underwater Art